Custom Search

 Origin

-This out of the ordinary coat texture for a spitz was achieved in the 19th Century through crossing the Pomeranian with the Maltese and then shaving the resulting pups to create the illusion of a spitz coat's growth pattern.
+This out-of-the-ordinary coat texture for a spitz was achieved in the 19th century through crossing the Pomeranian with the Maltese and then shaving the resulting pups to create the illusion of a spitz coat's growth pattern.
 The ears are shaved, and the feet and legs are trimmed to resemble a Pom's legs and feet.
-This tiny toy dog is a very old breed which was fully developed in it's country of origin, Germany.
-This silky, long coated Spitz flourished in Germany as far back as the late 1890's.
+This tiny toy dog is a very old breed which was fully developed in its country of origin, Germany.
+This silky, long-coated spitz flourished in Germany as far back as the late 1890s.
 Most records of this old toy breed were destroyed during World War I and World War ll.
-Some of the German Stud Books that did survive showed a male registered as Meister Lindenberg ( male) whose registration number was 431D whelped November 4, 1900 owned by Frau E. Schmale of Lindenber bei Berlin.
-A Bitch registered as Gretchen von Hangelsberg whose registration number was 430D was whelped November 20, 1898 owned by his breeder owner Herm.
+Some of the German stud books that did survive showed a male registered as Meister Lindenberg , whose registration number was 431D, whelped November 4, 1900, and owned by Frau E. Schmale of Lindenber bei Berlin.
+A female registered as Gretchen von Hangelsberg, whose registration number was 430D was whelped November 20, 1898; her owner was Herm.
 Schimmelpfenning of Berlin.
-Two Seidenspitz were exhibited at an all breed dog show in Hanover Germany in 1925.
-One bitch was whelped in 1925 and the other bitch was whelped in 1927 and was out of a Champion sire and bitch.
-Numerous Doctors in Germany were involved in breeding this tiny toy dog.
-One Doctor in Switzerland, Dr. Kuenzli of St. Gallen had a very famous Seidenspitz known as OHDIN.
+Two Seidenspitz were exhibited at an all-breed dog show in Hanover, Germany in 1925.
+One female was whelped in 1925 and the other female was whelped in 1927 and was out of a Champion sire and female.
+Numerous doctors in Germany were involved in breeding this tiny toy dog.
+One doctor in Switzerland, Dr. Kuenzli of St. Gallen, had a very famous Seidenspitz known as Ohdin.

 Group